Death Spiral for HELIX – Britain’s RC-135 Rivet Joint Planes

 Rivet Joint aircraft are so important that they are assigned tasks at the national level, above even theater commanders like CENTCOM.
 Their crews’ job is to collect and relay signals and communications, snooping on enemy transmissions and radar emissions.
 The planes are advanced enough to precisely locate, record and analyze much of what is being done in the electromagnetic spectrum within their coverage area, which is large enough to cover most countries over the course of a mission flight.
 They can convey this information, or relay other high bandwidth communications, using a communications array that includes satellite channels, the Tactical Digital Information Link (TADIL/A), the Tactical Information Broadcast Service (TIBS), and other options.

+The British will have one challenge that the Americans don’t.
 American RC-135V/Ws can be refueled in the air, using the USAF’s standard dorsal intake.
-Britain standardized on the rival hose-and-probe system used by the US Navy, however, and its current and future aerial tankers lack the aerial boom structure required to refuel dorsal intakes.
-Britain’s C-135 derived E-3D AWACS planes have a forward-mounted probe, and reportedly added a receptacle that allows them to receive fuel from boom-equipped aircraft.
-It will be interesting to see how this aspect of the KC-135Rs’ conversion is handled as the contract goes through.
+Britain standardized on the rival hose-and-probe system used by the US Navy, however, and its current and future aerial tankers lack the required aerial boom structure.
+Britain’s C-135 derived E-3D AWACS planes have a forward-mounted probe, and reportedly added a receptacle that allows them to receive fuel from boom-equipped aircraft, but the British RC-135 “Airseekers” won’t have that plumbing.
+If they want to fly extend missions and refuel in mid-air, they’ll need help from an allied tanker with a refueling boom.

 Contracts and Key Events